hhaji/MyWeb/Publications/README.md

 ## Peer-Reviewed Articles in Journals:
 - [M. Alishahi](http://www.shahroodut.ac.ir/fa/as/?id=S411) and H. Hajiabolhassan, On the chromatic number of matching Kneser graphs, Combinatorics, Probability and Computing (to appear).
-- [M. Alishahi](http://www.shahroodut.ac.ir/fa/as/?id=S411) and H. Hajiabolhassan, On chromatic number and minimum cut, Journal of Combinatorial Theory, Series B (to appear).
+- [M. Alishahi](http://www.shahroodut.ac.ir/fa/as/?id=S411) and H. Hajiabolhassan, On chromatic number and minimum cut, Journal of Combinatorial Theory, Series B, 139 (2019), 27-46.
 - [M. Alishahi](http://www.shahroodut.ac.ir/fa/as/?id=S411) and H. Hajiabolhassan, A generalization of Gale’s lemma, Journal of Graph Theory, 88 (2018), 337-346.
 - [M. Alishahi](http://www.shahroodut.ac.ir/fa/as/?id=S411) and H. Hajiabolhassan, Altermatic number of categorical product of graphs, Discrete Mathematics, 341 (2018), 1316-1324.
 - [M. Alishahi](http://www.shahroodut.ac.ir/fa/as/?id=S411) and H. Hajiabolhassan, Chromatic number of random Kneser hypergraphs, Journal of Combinatorial Theory, Series A, 154 (2018), 1-20.